project-hadron/discovery-transition-ds/docs/source/run/docker.rst

 Docker Compose
 **************
+We can use the command line interface (CLI) to create and manage Docker containers.
+However, the CLI can be tedious when dealing with multiple containers and configurations.

+Docker Compose is a tool that allows you to define and run multi-container Docker applications.
+With Compose, you can use a YAML file to configure your application's services, networks, and volumes, and then use a single command to create and start all the containers that make up your application.

-Alternatively you can run the Docker compose yaml file that can be found in the `executor` directory by running the command:
+We run the Docker compose yaml file that can be found in the `executor` directory by running the command:

 .. code:: console